Michigan Retail Fraud Lawyers

-MICHIGAN RETAIL FRAUD LAWYER
+MICHIGAN RETAIL FRAUD CHARGES

 Most people who have been charged with first offense Michigan retail fraud (also commonly known as ‘shoplifting’) simply made an isolated bad judgment.
 They’d do just about anything to take back that decision.
 The embarrassment of being caught and detained by store security is more than enough punishment.
-Unfortunately, retail fraud is a crime – a crime that can do real damage to your current and future employment.
+Unfortunately, Michigan retail fraud is a crime – a crime that can do real damage to your current and future employment.

 The key to minimizing the impact of a retail fraud arrest is working out a resolution that keeps the conviction off of your criminal record.
 Attorney Jeffrey Buehner is a former Oakland County Prosecutor who has worked in Michigan’s criminal justice system for over 20 years.
 He knows how to present a retail fraud case to both prosecutors and judges in a way that maximizes your likelihood of keeping a first offense retail fraud charge from becoming a part of your criminal record.